 Separate financial statements are provided from governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
-Currently, the CSA does not have any proprietary or fiduciary fund types.
 Major individual governmental funds are reported as separate columns in the fund financial statements.

 Measurement focus, basis of accounting, and financial statements presentation